 The court rejected Ms. Hill’s argument that usually, FMC would be due credit for payments made to injured employees under the LTD policy.
 But in this case, she contended that FMC purchased a policy with clauses that violate public policy because they allow FMC to receive credit for workers’ compensation benefits as well as Social Security Disability payments.

 The appellate court rejected Ms. Hill’s arguments.
 It stated that she wanted to keep the entirety of the SEBs mandated by Louisiana workers’ compensation law and the LTD benefits funded by her employer.
 The law, however, allows employers that have funded LTD benefits for employees to obtain an offset, so that they are not essentially funding both state-mandated disability benefits and voluntarily funded LTD benefits.
 The court stated that, here, FMC proved it was entitled to that statutory offset.

-At Lavis law, our workers’ compensation attorneys provide guidance and representation to injured workers throughout Louisiana seeking compensation following a work-related accident.
-We provide a free consultation, and our office can be reached by calling 866.558.9151.
+At Lavis Law, our workers’ compensation attorneys provide guidance and representation to injured workers throughout Louisiana seeking compensation following a work-related accident.
+We offer a free consultation, and our office can be reached by calling 866.558.9151.

 More Blog Posts: